-Gaviria and Escobar were described as closer than brothers.
+Gustavo Gaviria and Pablo Escobar were described as closer than brothers.
 Born just a few years apart in 1946 and 1949 respectively, they had grown up together and were partners from the beginning.

 By 1970, Gaviria and Escobar were small-time criminals.
 They were “always looking to do some business or pull off a crime to get extra money,” said Escobar’s son, Sebastian Marroquin.